gpiozero/gpiozero/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug report
-about: Report a bug in the gpioero library
+about: Report a bug in the gpiozero library
 ---

 Operating system: e.g. Raspbian Buster